Nadine Coyle: 2015–present: Nadine and new projects

 In late June, Coyle appeared on ITV's Michael Flatley: A Night to Remember, as part of ITV Music Specials.
 On the programme she sang a cover of "Dangerous Games", shortly thereafter she announced she would star alongside Flatley on his 2014 tour on select dates.
 Coyle, in August, also revealed she has been in the studio recording new songs for a forthcoming second studio album.

 On 16 September 2014, Coyle announced that she began working with longtime collaborator Brian Higgins.
 In March 2015, Coyle spoke about the details concerning her second album, stating that she intended on signing with a major label and that the sound is "similar" to that of London Grammar.
 Later that year, Nadine recorded a duet with Shane Filan from the band Westlife for his album Right Here.
 They performed the single, titled "I Could Be" together on that year's annual Children in Need telethon.

 In July 2017, it was announced that Coyle had signed a recording deal with Virgin EMI Records.
 She released her new single, "Go to Work", on 8 September 2017.
 In February 2018, it was announced that Coyle will release a four-track EP Nadine in April 2018.
 "Girls on Fire" was the first track to be released from the EP, on 8 February 2018.

 Coyle announced a seven-date tour, touring the UK and Ireland in May 2018.
-The tour was cancelled without reschedule in April 2018, a month before commencing, with Coyle stating it was becoming "impossible to achieve" what they had wanted to do, and that the cancellation was "definitely a lesson" for her.
+The tour was cancelled without reschedule in April 2018, a month before commencing, with Coyle stating it was becoming "impossible to achieve" what they had wanted to do and that the cancellation was "definitely a lesson" for her.
 In 2019, Coyle returned to the music scene with her summer anthem "Fool for Love", produced by Brian Higgins of Xenomania.
 In December of that year, Coyle announced another track called "All That I Know" which was released in 2020.

-In October 2022, Nadine sang a cover of The Cranberries classic Zombie, as it was voted the number 1 Irish song of all time by RTE2FM listeners.
+In October 2022, Nadine sang a cover of the Cranberries classic "Zombie", as it was voted the number 1 Irish song of all time by RTE2FM listeners.
 Her performance gathered great reviews.

+In July 2023, Coyle attended the European premiere of Barbie and released a new single, a cover of Snow Patrol's classic "Chasing Cars".
+Coyle's version is titled "If I Lay Here (Chasing Cars)".

+In May and June 2024, Coyle and her Girls Aloud bandmates got back together for an arena tour titled The Girls Aloud Show in memory of their late bandmate Sarah Harding.